YMCA in the Czech Republic

 Full member of the World Alliance of YMCAs since: 1994

-The YMCA in the Czech Republic was re-established in November 1992 before the split of Czechoslovakia in two independent states.
-The YMCA however has a long history in the country which dates back to 1922 when the YMCA in Czechoslovakia was accepted as a full member of the World Alliance of YMCAs.
-Supported by the YMCA of the USA the Czechoslovak YMCA played an important role in Czechoslovak sports, political, religious, social and cultural life until 1948 when communists managed to govern the country and YMCA was closed as an unwanted organisation.
+Czechoslovak YMCA was re-established in 1990.
+However the history of YMCA in the area dates back to 20s.
+In 1922 Czechoslovak YMCA was accepted as a full member of the World Alliance of YMCAs.
+Supported by the US YMCA Czechoslovak YMCA played an important role in political, religious, social and cultural life as well as in sports until 1948 when communists took over the government and YMCA was banned as undesirable.

-Nowadays the YMCA in the Czech Republic works through 25 local associations in towns and villages of the Czech Republic.
-The YMCA in the Czech Republic is a member of the World Alliance of YMCAs and the European Alliance of YMCAs.
+The YMCA in the Czech Republic was founded in 1992 after the split of Czechoslovakia.
+It works through 28 local associations in towns and villages all over the country and has approx. 3.600 members.
+The Czech YMCA is a member of the World Alliance of YMCAs and YMCA Europe.

-The Czech YMCA is fulfilling the mission trough various programmes:
+The Czech YMCA is fulfilling its mission through various programmes:

 · social activities for children and youth